satishs20/Huahee-Artist/readme.txt

-1.First page is the gallery page where non-login/customer can use to view product
+1.A website where artist can sell their art

 Database Values